 January 26–29, 2026

-This conference spearheaded by Nobel Prize winner Dr. Shinya Yamanaka, marks the 20th anniversary of iPSCs and celebrates past advances while looking towards the future of what is yet to come.
-The program will cover revolutionary advances in iPSC technology and engineering that are enabling transformative applications in both research and medicine.
-This seminal meeting in Kyoto, Japan, which will assemble leading academic researchers, industry scientists, clinicians and venture capitalists to chart the next 20 years in iPSC innovation!
+This conference, spearheaded by Nobel Laureate Dr. Shinya Yamanaka, marks the 20th anniversary of induced pluripotent stem cells (iPSCs) and celebrates past advances while looking ahead to future breakthroughs.
+The program will highlight revolutionary developments in iPSC technology, stem cell engineering, and their transformative applications in biomedical research and regenerative medicine.
+This seminal meeting in Kyoto, Japan, will bring together leading academic researchers, biotech industry scientists, clinical experts, and venture capitalists to chart the next 20 years of iPSC innovation and therapeutic potential.

 26A4-Speaker-Meeting-Slide